fbeltrao/AzureFunctionExtensions/Readme.md

+# Azure Function Extensions
+This repository contains a few Azure Function extensions that I write to help me succeed using the framework.

-# Azure Functions custom bindings
+## Azure Functions custom bindings

 Azure functions allows you to write code without worrying too much about the infrastructure behind (aka Serverless).